enuchi/gas-client/README.md

    ];
    ```

-Calling `new Server({ allowedDevelopmentDomains })` will create an instance with the following method in development mode:
+Calling `new GasClient({ allowedDevelopmentDomains })` will create an instance with the following method in development mode:

 - `serverFunctions`: a proxy object, used for development purposes, that mimics calling `google.script.run`.
 It will dispatch a message to the parent iframe (our custom Dev Server), which will call an app that actually interacts with the `google.script.run` API.
 Development mode will also handle the response and resolve or reject based on the response type.
 See the implementation for details on the event signature.